VictoireWood/AntaresShao/README.md

     - C++ starter
     - Python
     - to be continue ...
+   - Other special interests
+     - Doctor Who
+     - Harry Potter
+     - The Lord of the Rings
+     - Percy Jackson
+     - Many others.
+Try me.
 - 🌱 I’m currently learning ...
   - Simulink Audio Processing (for my school research)
   - Git